Muscle Coactivation in the Sky: Geometry and Pareto Optimality of Energy vs. Aerodynamic Promptness and Multirotors as Variable Stiffness Actuators: Fundamental Research Questions in the Tradeoff between Energy Cost and Fiber Density

-\begin{enumerate} \item \textbf{Compatibility along a fiber.} For a given task $w$, how do the objectives interact on the feasible fiber $\tilde{\fiber{w}}$?
-Do they share a unique minimizer (indicating high compatibility), or are they anti-aligned (indicating conflict)?
-How severe is the conflict (e.g., as measured by the Pareto extent)? \item \textbf{Topological dependence across tasks.} Does the interplay remain qualitatively the same throughout $\mathcal{B}$, or do changes in $\fiber{w}$ (e.g., transitions between compact and non-compact fibers, or changes in conditioning) induce regime switches between compatible and conflicting behaviors? \item \textbf{Impact of hardware constraints.} How does the admissible region $\mathcal{A}$ reshape $\tilde{\fiber{w}}$ and the associated Pareto set?
-Do inequality constraints neutralize, create, or amplify conflicts that would otherwise not exist on the unconstrained fiber? \end{enumerate}
+Structuring redundancy resolution through this geometric lens motivates three guiding questions for operational analysis: \begin{enumerate} \item \emph{Compatibility along a specific fiber:} For a fixed task $w$, how do the energy and density objectives interact on $\tilde{\mathcal{F}}_w$?
+Do they share an unconstrained minimizer, or does their restricted gradient alignment $\kappa(v)$ reveal severe local conflict? \item \emph{Topological dependence across the task space:} Does the objective interplay remain qualitatively consistent across $\mathcal{W}$, or do geometric variations in $\mathcal{F}_w$ (such as transitions in compactness or severe metric conditioning) trigger regime switches between compatibility and conflict? \item \emph{Impact of hardware constraints:} How do strict physical inequalities in $\overline{\mathcal{V}}$ truncate the Pareto set $\mathcal{P}_w$?
+Do boundary conditions neutralize conflicts that exist in the unbounded total space, or do they artificially induce them by restricting access to shared fiber-stationary points? \end{enumerate}

-This abstract framework is not specific to aerial robotics and multirotors: it applies to any redundant system (e.g., soft robots, human biomechanics, multi-limb manipulation).
-Hopefully, this formalization will prove useful to a broader scientific community.